pendulum-chain/pendulum-solidity-wrapper/psp_pendulum/README.md

 ## Compatibility with Solidity ERC20 Standard

-Selectors that map ink functions to the appropriate ERC20 function are obtained like this:
+Selectors that map ink! functions to the appropriate ERC20 function are obtained like this:

 Install the tool: `cargo install keccak256-cli`